Quick Look at the Best Lasagna Soup Recipe

 - Refrigerator: leftover soup can be kept in an airtight container in the fridge for 3-4 days.
 Keep the ricotta mixture separate from the soup and only add when serving over hot soup.

-- Can I make this vegetarian?
 Definitely!
 Most grocery stores carry a variety of different plant-based meats now.
 Just use one in place of the sausage and beef.
+And feel free to toss in some freshly chopped spinach, mushrooms, or any other favorite vegetable.

 Made this recipe and loved it?!